neo-project/neo-dev-portal/tutorials/2026-02-12-neow3j-nep11/index.md

 <div align="center" style={{ padding: '0% 25% 0% 25%' }}>
   <img src="/tooling/neow3j.png" alt="neow3j" width="75%" style={{ padding: '0% 0% 5% 0%' }}/>
-  <h1> <a href="https://github.com/neow3j/neow3j">neow3j</a> <sub><small>v3.24.0</small></sub></h1>
+  <h1> <a href="https://github.com/neow3j/neow3j">neow3j</a> <sub><small>v3.24.1</small></sub></h1>
 </div>

 Neow3j is a development toolkit that provides easy and reliable tools to build Neo dApps and Smart Contracts using the Java platform (Java, Kotlin, Android).
 Check out [neow3j.io](https://neow3j.io) for more detailed information on neow3j and the technical documentation.

 ## 1. Setup

-If you haven't already set up your environment to use the neow3j library, you can check out our tutorial about setting up a neow3j project [here](/tutorials/neow3j-smart-contract-quickstart).
+If you haven't already set up your environment to use the neow3j library, you can check out our [tutorial](/tutorials/neow3j-smart-contract-quickstart) about setting up a neow3j project.

 ## 2. NEP-11 Overview

 The NEP-11 is the non-fungible token (NFT) standard on Neo N3.
-Have a look at its official documentation [here](https://github.com/neo-project/proposals/blob/master/nep-11.mediawiki).
+Have a look at its [official documentation](https://github.com/neo-project/proposals/blob/master/nep-11.mediawiki).

 ## 3. Example NEP-11 Contract